Roles and responsibilities

 These responsibilities include registering high-rise residential buildings with the Building Safety Regulator.

-It is the principal accountable person who will be required to register high-rise buildings before 1 October 2023.
+It is the principal accountable person who will be required to register high-rise buildings.

 You can read detailed guidance to help you understand the legal duties of accountable persons and principal accountable persons for high-rise residential buildings.